thatguyinabeanie/proompts/universal_doc_generator/universal-doc-generator.md

 The effectiveness of the documentation reorganization can be measured by:

-- Reduction in support requests for information available in documentation
 - Increased documentation usage (page views, time on page)
 - Positive user feedback on documentation clarity and usefulness
 - Reduced onboarding time for new users